comeonbuddy/slate/source/index.html.md

 }
 ```

-Please use the authorization code provided previously to fetch user token and save it in your users record. (database, files, ...etc)
+Please use the refresh_token provided previously to fetch new user access token and refresh token then save it in your users record. (database, files, ...etc)

 <aside class="success">
 This token is required everytime your system requests user info from IA.